UsabilityEngineering/ux-portfolio-jdmacam/journal2/README.md

 Here you are given options about how much of the food you would like to add based on different measurements.
 They can be the labeled
 "serving size" that appears on the nutrition label, or you can choose a more specific measurement such as grams or cups.
-You can also tap the grayed out heart icon next to the food name to add it to your favoites for quicker searches.
+You can also tap the grayed-out heart icon next to the food name to add it to your favorites for quicker searches.
 With your measurements selected, you simply tap the "Track" button on the bottom and the food will be added to the meal you had chosen prior.

 #### A screenshot of an food items page